gomorpheus/morpheus-apidoc/source/includes/_zones.md

 Parameter | Default | Description
 --------- | ------- | -----------
 mode | hourly | Refresh Mode.
 Run the `daily` or `costing` job instead of the default `hourly` refresh job. rebuild | false | Rebuild.
-Pass `true` to purge existing invoices for the period before refreshing. period | (current) | Period.
+Pass `true` to purge existing invoices for the period before refreshing.
+Only applies to mode: `costing`. period | (current) | Period.
 Invoice billing period to refresh in the format `YYYYMM`.
 The default period is the current month.
+Only applies to mode: `costing`.

 ## Delete a Cloud